supercontainers/isc-tutorial/setup.md

 ### NERSC Training Accounts (optional)

 In addition to the AWS instances, you can also try running some of the Shifter-based excercises on NERSC's Cori system, a Cray XC40 system.
 To sign-up for a NERSC tutorial account, visit
 [https://iris.nersc.gov/train](https://iris.nersc.gov/train) and fill out the form.
 The training code will be provided during the tutorial.
-Please note, that due to security restrictions, access may be limited but all of the excercises can be done on the AWS instances.
+Please note that, due to security restrictions, access may be limited but all of the excercises can be done on the AWS instances.

 ### Materials repository